invictus-ir/KubeForenSys/README.md

 - The tool skips system namespaces (`kube-system`, `azure-arc`, `gatekeeper-system`)
 - Uses Azure DefaultAzureCredential for authentication
-- Supports network access controls for the data collection endpoint
-- Data is retained for 30 days by default
+- Data is retained for 30 days by default.
+This can be altered through the Azure portal where necessary.

 ## Troubleshooting